alvonruff/isfdb-ISFDB1/README.md

         Philip K. Dick|907f08|906385|8f05e9|8ee00d|8ed978|8b5730|8b51f5|8a24e6|8a242 (...and so on...)

-The hexidecimal values following Dick's name are offsets into the titles.dbase file.
+The hexadecimal values following Dick's name are offsets into the titles.dbase file.
 So The full algprithm is:

 1. Find the Philip K. Dick entry in titles.xba
 2. Read all the the title offsets